Mr. Evangelos Minos

 Since achieving his certification, Mr. Minos has worked at the Ipswich Hospital NHS Trust, and did a fellowship on glaucoma at the Royal Cornwall Hospital NHS Trust.
 At the Royal Cornwall Hospital, he helped run the age-related macular degeneration (AMD) clinic.
 He has also volunteered his services for the non-profit organisation Aegean Doctors in Megisti and Santorini, and for the global organisation Unite for Sight in India.

 Mr. Minos attends International Medical Advisory Board (IMAB) Conferences twice every year, and is annually assessed by this board.
-The panel consists of several of the world's most eminent Refractive Surgeons including Mr. Steve Schallhorn, former Head of Ophthalmology for the US Navy and Professor Jan Venter, a world leading ophthalmic surgeon.
+The panel consists of several of the world's most eminent Refractive Surgeons including Mr. Steve Schallhorn, former Head of Ophthalmology for the US Navy and Dr. Jan Venter, a world leading ophthalmic surgeon.

 Professional Memberships / Societies